Types of Whisks

 - Irish soda bread

-From 24-hour diners to high-end hotels, every commercial kitchen should have the right whisk on hand to handle a variety of tasks.
-Whether you’re creating a roux to thicken crab mac and cheese or topping a wedding cake with flavored whipped cream, it’s important you use the right whisk for the job.
+Every commercial kitchen should have the right whisk on hand to handle different cooking tasks.
+Whether you’re creating a roux to thicken crab mac and cheese or topping a wedding cake with a flavored buttercream, it’s important you use the right whisk for the job.
 Having the perfect tool in your kitchen can save time and labor costs while producing a final product you can be proud of.